 There are many types of curbers.
 Some are mechanics who have repair facilities and also sell vehicles.
 Some curbers have several cars parked on their front lawn with “for sale” signs.

-A common myth is that you can sell up to five vehicles a year privately without registering as a motor dealer.
+A common myth is that you can sell up to five vehicles a year privately without registering as a dealer.
 That’s not true.
-If you sell even one vehicle to try to earn income, then you must register as a motor dealer.
+If you sell even one vehicle for profit, you must register as a motor dealer.

-See if the vehicle has been in an accident — that can reduce its value and safety.
+If a vehicle’s been in an accident, that can reduce its value and safety.
 So it’s a good thing to know.
-You can buy a vehicle history report from ICBC or from CARFAX Canada.
-See the ICBC website, or call them at 604-661-2233 in Vancouver and 1-800-464-5050 elsewhere in BC.
+You can buy a vehicle history report from ICBC.
+See the ICBC website.

-Get a written agreement whether you’re buying from a dealer or a private seller.
+Get a written agreement — whether you’re buying from a dealer or a private seller.
 Put in the terms that you want.
 We’ve got a handy template to help you get started.
 Here it is.